wazuh/wazuh-documentation/source/user-manual/capabilities/agent-key-polling.rst

   :width: 100%

 .. note::
-  Kepp in mind that the above examples represent how Wazuh will call your program.
+  Keep in mind that the above examples represent how Wazuh will call your program.

 When the ``socket`` tag is specified the module will send the parameters through the specified socket and read the response.
-The performance improvement over executing the program like explained above is significant.
+The performance improvement over executing the program as it is explained above is significant.

 The format in which the program will receive the data is ``option:value``, where option can be ``id`` or ``ip`` depending on the polling type.